Adopting can be the journey of your lifetime.

 In Alaska, the legal definition of special needs when referring to adoption include situations where a child faces challenges in being adoption.
 Definition of hard to place include "physical or mental disability, emotional disturbance, recognized high risk of physical or mental disease, membership in a sibling group, racial or ethnic factors, or any combination thereof."

 Yes.
-By law, state agencies cannot bias placements by race.
+By law, state agencies cannot bias placements by race though they are required to recruit a wide pool of diverse families.
 However, private and international adoption agencies can have preferential placement policies with multiple selection criteria such as race, religion, marital status and age.
 If a child is a tribal member or eligible for membership in an American Indian or Alaska Native tribe, the Indian Child Welfare Act will apply to adoption preferences.
+ICWA is based on tribal citizenship and enrollment, not race, and there is a preference in law that tribal children be placed and adopted by relatives or other tribal families.

 Yes.
 Alaska does not have laws or formal policies prohibiting individuals’ eligibility to adopt or serve as foster parents based on sexual orientation.